 No doubt that these two mediums worked brilliantly well during a time when television was the most popular media, and when newspapers were our only source of entertainment in public transport.
 Oh, but how times have changed…

 Now, with almost every individual clutching onto a personal smartphone in their palms, along with the prevalence of big data and analytics, advertisers suddenly have the power of choosing which crowds to advertise to depending on their interests and income levels.
 Businesses can even zoom into specific demographics and market to residents of a certain area – going as far to target by:

 Think about it, this means that virtually every single cent of your marketing budget can be allocated to creating touch-points with only the proper potential customers, rather than faceless crowds we are clueless about – similar to handing out flyers blindly.

 So if we are in the business of selling men’s work shoes: potential customers will be white-collared male workers in the age range of 25 to 45, who stays near the retail outlet.
 As simple as that – relevance, convenience and location – checked.

 This instantly gives our marketing budget a hyper-extended mileage.

-Just imaging the amount of sales we could generate if we could spend our whole marketing budget on reaching out ONLY to the right people at ONLY the right places.
+Just imagine the number of sales we could generate if we could spend our whole marketing budget on reaching out ONLY to the right people at ONLY the right places.

 Targeted marketing would undoubtedly lead to more sales, compared to blindly advertising to thousands upon thousands of people in hopes that some of them might be even remotely interested in what we have to offer.

-Before gauging the effectiveness of any marketing channel, always consider its ever-changing role in relation with times.
+Before gauging the effectiveness of any marketing channel, always consider its ever-changing role in relation to current times.